Moyle Interconnector: Operating history

 In August 2011, the interconnector went out of service.
 Repairs were made and the cable became operational again with 450 MW in February 2012.

-However, further faults meant that a major part of the interconnector had to be taken out of service until it could be augmented with the additional LV return cables, completed in 2016.
+However, further faults meant that a major part of the interconnector had to be taken out of service until it could be augmented with the addition of new LV return cables, completed in 2016.
 This restored capacity to the full 500 MW.

 This was carried out by Nexans (Norway) with the aid of Morrows (NI) and Romac Civil Engineering (NI).
+The new LV cables replaced the LV elements of the original co-axial cables on the subsea sections of cable.
+The original cables remain as installed for the land sections, with the HV elements remaining in service for the subsea sections.
+The new cables are joined into the original cables at transition joints on each coast.

-In February 2017, the cable suffered another fault, halving capacity to 250 MW.
+In February 2017, one HV cable suffered a further fault, halving capacity to 250 MW.
 However full capacity was restored in September 2017, following repairs by Nexans.

 A major refurbishment of the control and protection systems was undertaken in 2022; this was delivered pole by pole, allowing 250 MW capacity to be maintained for most of the project.
 The new controls support enhanced ancillary services as well as more resilient operation in low fault level conditions.